 Ismayilova’s reporting on official corruption has made her the constant target of judicial harassment, threats, and personal smear campaigns.
 In 2011, a camera secretly installed in her home filmed Ismayilova and her boyfriend during an intimate moment—the footage was later used in an attempt to blackmail her into stopping her corruption investigations.
 She refused, and the video was released on the Internet.
 Despite Ismayilova’s reporting the threat to police prior to the release of the video, the Azerbaijan’s Attorney General’s Office only began its investigation when the footage was made public.
 Azeri police have yet to identify and prosecute those responsible.

 On December 5, 2014, Ismayilova was arrested and placed in pre-trial detention for two months in connection with charges that she incited a former colleague to commit suicide after she allegedly pressed RFE/RL’s editorial staff not to rehire him—allegations her editors deny.
-Her detention has been extended twice until May 24.
-On February 13, 2015, the Azerbaijani Prosecutor General’s Office also charged Ismayilova with embezzlement, illegal entrepreneurship, tax evasion, and abuse of power, for which she faces up to 12 years in prison.
+Her detention was extended twice.
+On February 13, 2015, the Azerbaijani Prosecutor General’s Office also charged Ismayilova with embezzlement, illegal entrepreneurship, tax evasion, and abuse of power.
 Khadija was convicted in a closed-door trial on February 24 on separate charges of libel and criminal defamation after she posted on Facebook an apparent contract from the Ministry of National Security hiring an informer to infiltrate the political opposition.
-Ismayilova faces up to three years in prison and a 2,500 Azerbaijani manat (USD $2,369) fine for those charges.

 The first hearing for her trial was on July 24th.
 On August 21st, the prosecution requested a nine-year prison sentence.
 On September 1, 2015, Khadija Ismayilova was convicted on charges of embezzlement, illegal entrepreneurship, tax evasion, and abuse of power in a closed-door trial and sentenced to seven-and-a-half years in prison.
 She was acquitted on a previous charge of inciting a colleague to suicide.